MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-use-aggregation-functions.md

 ## Visualize query results

-Visualize query results with the [render](./renderoperator.md) operator.
-Throughout the tutorial, you'll see many examples of how to visually render your results.
+Visualizing query results in a chart or graph can help you identify patterns, trends, and outliers in your data.
+You can do this with the [render](renderoperator.md) operator.
+Throughout the tutorial, you'll see examples of how to use `render` to display your results.

 Start by using `render` to see the results from the previous query in a bar chart.